LionSolutions/QR-Code-Generator/README.md

 QR-Code-Generator
 =================

 This is a QR Code Generator I made when I was still in highschool.
 It took me around 2 months to complete during the school term.
+It is written entirely in C#.

 Please feel free to contribute to this project, adding new encoding techiniques or fixing the character limit of 176 chars.